hitokiri-mata/katacoda-courses/kubernetes-applications/helm/step2-search.md

 `helm search redis`{{execute}}

-Once found, more more information may be revealed with the _inspect_ command.
+Once found, more information may be revealed with the _inspect_ command.

 `helm inspect stable/redis`{{execute}}